Discord4J/Discord4J/docs/Reactions.md

 message.addReaction(e);
 ```

 Remember to not use colons when grabbing it by alias.
-Unfortunatley EmojiJava doesn't support all emojis, such as `:track_next:`.
+Unfortunatley EmojiJava doesn't support all emojis, such as `:track_next:`, and you can find the unicode online or by using the method explained in the section above.

-### Final Note

-EmojiManager should really only be used when you have to get the `Emoji` by shortcode (for instance, the word `heart` in `:heart:`).
-Ohterwise, use ReactionEmoji, it's much better..